 The Ph.D. in Information Technology lasts 3 years, applicants are selected yearly via a public call.
 Students are expected to conduct highly competitive research and will be working together with several Ph.D. students and senior researchers.

-Applicants must hold a Master degree (or equivalent) in computer engineering or computer science, and should have an excellent track record, maturity, self-motivation, as well as the ability to work both independently and in an interdisciplinary team.
+Applicants must hold a Master degree (or equivalent) in computer engineering or computer science.
+A master degree in mathematics or physics is also acceptable if you wish to work on applied quantum computing, but experience in computer science and programming is required.
+Studens should have an excellent track record, maturity, self-motivation, as well as the ability to work both independently and in an interdisciplinary team.
 Experience in scientific projects, international cooperation and publication activities are considered an asset.
 Candidates should have very good command of the Italian or English languages.

 - Should I write you a detailed description of my idea?
 A detailed description is not necessary at this stage.
 You will have to submit your proposal as part of the application process.